Join the BCMA

 The BCMA isn’t only for museums.
 We embrace a broad and inclusive definition of museums as institutions created in the public interest that engage visitors, foster deeper understanding and promote the enjoyment and sharing of authentic cultural and natural heritage.

 All of our memberships share the following benefits:

-- Regular HOOT newsletter so you can stay up to date with the latest news and happenings in the sector
+- Regular e-newsletters: Stay up to date with the latest news and happenings in the sector.

 Explore additional benefits by membership type: